 Seymour Papert, author of The Connected Family: Bridging the Digital Generation Gap, recognizes that “talking about games and learning is an important activity” and “encourages parents to engage in conversations with their kids about learning” (Game Developer, June 1998, “Does Easy Do It?
 Children, Games, and Learning”).
 That’s not a tall order for life learning families!

 I am always astonished when I look at the many different places Joseph’s interest in video games has taken him and the many things he has learned along the way.
 And to extend it further, I think this approach is wonderful for any parent whose child has a deep, passionate interest.
 Whether it is trains, collectible cards, video games or Harry Potter, take a few slow, deep breaths and help them fully explore their passion – you’ll be amazed at where the journey will take you!

 Pam Laricchia and her husband had been unschooling their three kids (who were ages 12, 10, and 7) for over two years when this article was published in 2004.
-They all very much enjoy living and learning together near Toronto, Ontario, Canada.
+They live and learn near Toronto, Ontario, Canada.
 You can read more about her books and her family’s experiences at her website www.livingjoyfully.ca.